Surya-2006-gif/ros2-notes/week-2.md

 - The server keeps a list of all nodes and tells nodes about others only when needed.
 Nodes only talk to the server for discovery, not to every node.

+### What is a ros master??
+  A ROS Master is a central part of ROS 1 that helps all the robot’s nodes find and connect to each other.
+When a node starts, it tells the Master what topics it wants to publish or subscribe to.
+The Master keeps track of this info and helps nodes discover each other so they can communicate directly.The Master runs as a single program (roscore) and acts like a phone book for nodes.
+Without it, nodes wouldn’t know where to send or get data, so the system wouldn’t work properly.

+### Why was the ros master dropped???

+It was dropped of the following reasons:

+      - The ROS Master acts as a central server, so if it goes down or restarts, all nodes lose connection and communication breaks

+      -